aecsocket/aeronet/examples/move_box/README.md

 cargo run --bin move_box_client --target wasm32-unknown-unknown
 ```

+You must use a Chromium browser to try the demo:
+- Currently, the WASM client demo doesn't run on Firefox, due to an issue with how `xwt` handles
+  getting the reader for the incoming datagram stream.
+This results in the backend task erroring
+  whenever a connection starts.
+- WebTransport is not supported on Safari.

-If you have problems running the client in Firefox (especially LibreWolf), check:
+Eventually, when Firefox is supported but you still have problems running the client under Firefox
+(especially LibreWolf), check:
 - `privacy.resistFingerprinting` is disabled, or Enhanced Tracking Protection is disabled for the
   website (see [winit #3345](https://github.com/rust-windowing/winit/issues/3345))
 - `webgl.disabled` is set to `false`, so that Bevy can use the GPU
-- todo: current bug in `xwt_web_sys`: something to do with ReadableStream.getReader with BYOB

 ## Connecting